catalyst-cooperative/open-energy-data-for-all/episodes/modularization.md

 ```

 A. Replace all non-standard EIA null values with Pandas null values, automatically convert data types to the best possible choice, and then subset the data to only include plant ID 62410 in 2020.
-B. Replace all "." in the data with null values, convert the data to strings, and then drop any null data for plant ID 62410 in 2020.
+B. Replace all "." values with null values, convert the data to strings, and then drop any null data for plant ID 62410 in 2020.
 C. Replace all "." values with null values, automatically convert data types to the best possible choice, and then drop a single row for plant ID 62410 in 2020.
-D. Replace all "." in the data with null values, automatically convert data types to the best possible choice, and then drop any null data for plant ID 62410 in 2020.
+D. Replace all "." values with null values, automatically convert data types to the best possible choice, and then drop any null data for plant ID 62410 in 2020.

 ::::hint
 - Remember, using `help()` on a function can give you insight into what it does!